yar0d/mausritter-sheet/README.md

 ## Installation (beta)

-The desktop applications are in beta and can be used just for testing.
-They still contain a lot of bugs!
+The desktop applications are in **beta** and should be used just for testing.
+They still contain bugs!
 They are available for Microsoft Windows, Apple Mac OS and GNU Linux.
 At this time, there is no mobile (Android or iOS) version.

 To download, go to https://github.com/yar0d/mausritter-sheet/releases and search for the latest release named *Application release*.